Subscribe to CaseGuard Studio, or Outsource your redactions to us

 Video Redaction

-Redact faces, license plates, screens, notepads, and more in one click from unlimited number of videos
+Redact faces, plates, screens, notepads, & more 85% faster from unlimited number of videos with the leading AI video redaction software.

 Document Redaction

-Redact Personally Identifiable Information (PII) from thousands of PDF, Excel, Doc, Email, PST files with one click
+Redact Personally Identifiable Information (PII) from 1000s of PDF, PST, Excel, & Word files 98% faster with the #1 AI document redaction tool.

 Audio Redaction